mickstevenson-lab3/kubernetes-documentation/deployment-tools.md

 The choice between Jenkins and Azure DevOps depends on factors like team expertise, existing technology stack, scalability requirements, and the level of automation and management desired.
 While Jenkins is known for its extensibility and flexibility, Azure DevOps offers a more integrated and user-friendly experience, particularly for Azure-based applications.

-write a short summary ( words each) of fluxcd and argocd in relation to CI/CD and Kubernetes configuration management
+write a short summary (50 words each) of fluxcd and argocd in relation to CI/CD and Kubernetes configuration management

+FluxCD is an open-source CI/CD and Kubernetes configuration management tool.
+It automates application deployment and syncs with version-controlled repositories using GitOps principles.
+It excels at updates and canary releases but requires advanced Git and Kubernetes knowledge.

+ArgoCD is a cloud-native GitOps continuous delivery tool for Kubernetes.
+It simplifies deployments, maintains configuration consistency, and offers automated rollbacks.
+ArgoCD's user-friendly interface and CI/CD tool integrations make it ideal for Kubernetes configuration management.